seankhliao/mono/_web/sean.liao.dev/src/clothes.md

 _Dr Martens 2976 Bex Smooth Leather Chelsea Boots_
 platform shoes that do take some getting used to.
-I think they loosed up more than i expected.
+I think they loosed up more than I expected.

 #### Underwear